-An interesting sky is one of the most important features of a good landscape photo (for those where the sky is visible, of course).
-Way too often you find perfect scenery, but the sky is rather plain, which makes your photo average.
+An interesting sky is one of the most important features of a good landscape photo.
+Way too often you find perfect scenery but the sky is boring.

 Here comes Luminar 4’s AI Sky Replacement in play.
 If you don’t have any moral hang-ups with photo manipulation, it solves your problem almost instantly.
 All you need is a press of a button.

 Before I started using Luminar 4 most of my edits had been done in Lightroom and Photoshop.
-If you’ve ever tried replacing anything in Photoshop you know it is a superb tool, but masking is painfully time-consuming.
+If you’ve ever tried replacing anything in Photoshop you it is painfully time-consuming.

 Everyone was hyping up the Luminar 4’s AI Sky Replacement tool, so I had to give it a try – and I was mind-blown.